polarity-lang/polarity/ARCHITECTURE.md

 In order to make the lowering transformation possible we first have to generate symbol tables for the module we are lowering and for all imported modules.
 The symbol table for a module contains information about all names that are defined on the toplevel of that module.
-These names include typeconstructors, constructors and destructors introduced in data and codata declarations, as well as toplevel definitions, codefinitions and let-bound definitions.
+These names include type constructors, constructors and destructors introduced in data and codata declarations, as well as toplevel definitions, codefinitions and let-bound definitions.
 With each such name we record its arity: The arity consists in the number of required arguments, as well as the presence of implicit arguments.
 All the code which concerns symbol tables is contained in the `lang/lowering/src/symbol_table` subdirectory.
 The driver is responsible for computing the symbol tables of the module and all imported modules and to make them available during lowering.